NeurodataWithoutBorders/nwb_hackathons/Cosyne_2024/README.md

 ## Dates and Location

-* **Date/Time:** February 29, 2024, 9 - 11 AM
+* **Date/Time:** February 29, 2024, 8:00 - 9:30 AM
 * **Location:** TBD, Lisbon Conference Center, Lisbon, Portugal

 ## Tutorial Program (tentative)

-9:00 - 9:30: Lecture: Introduction to the NWB data standard and DANDI Archive
+8:00 - 8:30: Lecture: Introduction to the NWB data standard and DANDI Archive

-9:30 - 9:45: Follow along: Convert common neurophysiology data formats to NWB and publish NWB data to DANDI
+8:30 - 8:45: Follow along: Convert common neurophysiology data formats to NWB and publish NWB data to DANDI

-9:45 - 10:00: Follow along: Use the DANDI Archive and community tools, such as [Neurosift](https://github.com/flatironinstitute/neurosift) and [NWB Widgets](https://nwb-widgets.readthedocs.io/en/latest/), to find and visualize relevant data
+8:45 - 9:00: Follow along: Use the DANDI Archive and community tools, such as [Neurosift](https://github.com/flatironinstitute/neurosift) and [NWB Widgets](https://nwb-widgets.readthedocs.io/en/latest/), to find and visualize relevant data

-10:00 - 10:05: Q&A, break

-10:05 - 10:55: Follow along: Read NWB data streamed from DANDI and downloaded locally, and analyze NWB data using popular tools, such as:
+9:00 - 9:30: Follow along: Read NWB data streamed from DANDI and downloaded locally, and analyze NWB data using popular tools, such as:

 - [SpikeInterface](https://github.com/SpikeInterface/spikeinterface#spikeinterface-a-unified-framework-for-spike-sorting) to spike sort raw extracellular electrophysiology recording data streamed from DANDI & write the output back to NWB